-Registering a trade mark through TM Headstart costs a minimum of \$330\.
-Standard application fees start at \$250\ per class and are payable via our online services.
-There are additional charges for subsequent classes.
+When registering a trade mark via the Standard online application method, fees start at \$250\ per class and are payable via our online services.
+There are charges for additional classes.

 Further information on timeframes and fees is available on our website.